 Traveling as Far as You Can

-Don’t Going Back to the Old Places
+Don’t Go Back to the Old Places

 You travel to a lot of places to find the most loved one.
 Then you love the place, but how about the even newer ones?
 Absolutely you would find a favorite destination, but you sure it will be on top of your list lifelong?
-Why not traveling to a new place every time, I’m sure you will be interesting in all the new things you face, and you will find traveling makes you smarter!
+Why not traveling to a new place every time, I’m sure you will be interested in all the new things you face, and you will find traveling makes you smarter!

 Familiarity doubtlessly brings to you a protected and comfort feeling.
 Nevertheless, by exploring a new destination, it could bring you a lot of experience, and happy.
 Here is a suggestion, perhaps you would love to try writing down places that you want to go, and making it the goals.
-Then you can compare the new and the old places when finished your trip.
+Then you can compare the new and the old places when you finished your trip.
 I’m sure you can see a lot of exciting things as well as new knowledge gained from the new place.

 Having Specific Challenges

 A challenge could be set very specifically depended on your favorite.
 If you love hiking, you can plan the route at the place that you want to finish.
-If you love food, you may want to make a check list of the must-try dishes.
+If you love food, you may want to make a checklist of the must-try dishes.
 For example, in my last time traveling to the capital city of Vietnam, I made a list of Hanoi foods that I would love to try.
-In my opinion, either you knew how to cook a local food, or learnt to handcraft a leather wallet, traveling makes you smarter, in term of hard skills of cooking or craftsmanship, just to illustrate.
+In my opinion, either you knew how to cook a local food, or learned to handcraft a leather wallet, traveling makes you smarter, in term of hard skills of cooking or craftsmanship, just to illustrate.

 Driving Car or Riding Motorbike Yourself

-Obviously, driving car or riding motorbike in a new place is one of the best experiences ever.
+Obviously, driving a car or riding a motorbike in a new place is one of the best experiences ever.
 From choosing the route to go, the place to stay, or the food to eat, etc. to having fun over the trip is the most memorable thing in the whole life.
-Although it’s possible that you could get lost, but it may turn out to be a great situation when you can discover a new random spot.
+Although it’s possible that you could get lost, it may turn out to be a great situation when you can discover a new random spot.

 I still remember my journey from North to Central Vietnam back in 2016.
 At that moment, me and my friends have hired motorbikes and rode over the hills of the mountainous lands Ha Giang province and Sapa city.
 We got lost on the area’s passes, stayed at the home of the Red Dao people, drank their extremely strong paddy wine, ate the very delicious local foods, and tried the special bong of the ethnic minority.
-All of those things are gonna be the best memory in my whole life.
+All of those things are gonna be the best memory of my whole life.

 Escaping Your Safe-zone

 Perhaps you should travel to a place that you don’t know the language to try learning it.
 Or try eating new foods and enjoying the culture which you cannot find at home.
 Else, you may want to try wandering around a place with its local transports without any plan.
-You should have an interesting challenge in your trip, but don’t forget to spend time exploring around unplanned.
+You should have an interesting challenge on your trip, but don’t forget to spend time exploring around unplanned.
 And traveling makes you smarter that way, undeniably.

-Every time I wander around a destination, I always find something new and interesting that make my brain liked blowing.
+Every time I wander around a destination, I always find something new and interesting that makes my brain liked blowing.
 In other words, I find my self a little bit smarter.
 To elaborate, I lived in Vietnam all the years before coming to Canada.
-And by the time I go to the country of maple leaves, I learnt to use the subway, and streetcar.
+And by the time I go to the country of maple leaves, I learned to use the subway, and streetcar.
 Later on, I can easily use that kind of transportation wherever I travel to.
 In addition, that was my first time touching the snowflake, then got used to it after months living in Canada.
-I even played dogsledding, and watched hockey the first time in life.
+I even played dogsledding and watched hockey the first time in life.

 Traveling as Long as You Can

 Remember my trip traveling the top half region of Vietnam I mentioned above?
 When I came to Sapa city and stayed for nearly a week.
-The hotel’s manager where I lived has brought me and my friends visited beautiful spots around the city.
+The hotel’s manager where I lived has brought me and my friends to visit beautiful spots around the city.
 Later on we kept our contacts and he’s joined us to another trip to the hidden gem Quy Nhon city.
 Until now we sometimes call and share our stories together.

 Don’t Imitate Exactly Anyone’s Travel Plan